mv-2112/canonical-openstack-docs/how-to/misc/using-an-existing-juju-controller.rst

 Example external Juju configuration
 -----------------------------------

-An external Juju controller can be boostrapped on top of a LXD cluster, for example, running across the same machines that are used in the Canonical OpenStack deployment.
+An external Juju controller can be bootstrapped on top of a LXD cluster, for example, running across the same machines that are used in the Canonical OpenStack deployment.

 Please refer to the :doc:`Bootstrap highly available Juju controller on top of a LXD cluster </how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster>` section of this documentation for a detailed procedure on how to accomplish this goal.